awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

 1. Run the sudo depmod command to update module dependencies\.

 1. <a name="other-linux-enhanced-networking-ena-stop-step"></a>Update `initramfs` on your instance to ensure that the new module loads at boot time\.
-For example, if your distribution supports dracut, you can use the following command:
+For example, if your distribution supports dracut, you can use the following command\.

    ```
    dracut -f -v